HypoChloremic/medicine/klin/ped.md

       * Soft pansystolisk blåsljud eller inget blåsljud (implying large defect)
       * Apikal mid-diastoliskt blåsljud (fr ökad flöde över mitralis efter att blodet cirkulerat gm lungorna)
       * Loud pulmonary second sound (P2): fr raised pulmonary artery pressure
+  * This patient’s murmur is consistent with a small ventricular septal defect (VSD).
+With a small VSD, a patient is likely to remain asymptomatic with normal growth and development.
+Typically, the smaller the VSD, the louder the murmur.
+Small muscular or membranous VSDs may close on their own without intervention.
+Small VSDs do not generally result in congestive heart failure or in Eisenmenger syndrome.
+A patent ductus arteriosus would more commonly present with a machinery-like continuous murmur at the upper left sternal border.
+Balloon valvuloplasty is not indicated for a VSD
+  * This patient’s signs and symptoms are consistent with congestive heart failure (CHF).
+Forms of congenital heart disease that increase pulmonary blood flow, obstruct outflow, or overload portions of the heart through valvular regurgitation are among the many causes of CHF.
+Of the choices listed, only a large ventricular septal defect, which has a large left-to-right shunt with increased pulmonary blood blow, would cause CHF in a child of this age.
+Atrial septal defects, small patent ductus arteriosus defects, and mild to moderate pulmonary stenosis do not typically cause CHF.
+Critical or severe aortic stenosis may cause CHF, but this usually occurs within 24 hours of birth.